-- Supporting projects to capitalise on their work. - Securing long-term visibility of the projects' work. - Tracking and documenting project capitalisation.
+- Supporting projects to capitalise on their work. - Securing long-term visibility of the projects' work. - Creating synergies between North Sea projects and other projects. - Tracking and documenting project capitalisation.

 The first two approaches support the primary goal, while the third approach supports the secondary goal set out in chapter 3.